UnbindingNote/Regex-Tutorial-URL-/URL.md

 # Matching a URL with a Regular Expression (Regex)

-The following gist with provide a description of the
+The following gist will provide a description and explanations of the URL Matching Regex.

 ## Summary